MinaProtocol/mina/rfcs/0051-limit-zkapp-cmds-per-block.md

 to the node.
 Thus changing the setting is as easy as restarting the node.

+An issue arises when there are signed commands depending on a zkApp command that gets skipped.
+Such a dependency can result from the former having a higher nonce than the latter.
+In that case, if we're not careful and accept the command with a higher fee, the skipped one becomes invalid.
+This should be avoided, although it's not exactly clear how to do that.

 The setting can be stored in the mempool configuration and initialized when the mempool is being created at startup.
 It will likely involve some plumbing to transport the setting